basho/basho_docs/content/riak/ts/1.4.0/using/core-fundamentals.md

 <a href="http://docs.basho.com/riak/kv/2.1.4/using/cluster-operations/logging/" target="_blank">Logging</a> will provide you the steps for enabling and disabling debug logging.

-<a href="http://docs.basho.com/riak/kv/2.1.4/using/cluster-operations/backing-up/" target="_blank">Backing Up</a> is, as you might have guessed, a how-to guide for backing up your data.
+<a href="http://docs.basho.com/riak/kv/2.1.4/using/cluster-operations/backing-up/" target="_blank">Backing Up</a> is a how-to guide for backing up your data.

 <a href="http://docs.basho.com/riak/kv/2.1.4/using/cluster-operations/handoff/" target="_blank">Handoff</a> will tell you everything you need to know to enable and disable handoff.